-Mr V's complaint was considered by one of our investigators.
-She thought Mr V's complaint should be upheld.
+Mr C's complaint was considered by one of our investigators.
+She thought Mr C's complaint should be upheld.
 She thought that if L&C had carried out reasonable due diligence it would have realised there was an obvious risk of consumer detriment because of points such as:

-- It was apparent the shares were a high risk and potentially illiquid investment. - Mr C was involved in recommending investment in his own company which posed a conflict of interest. - And L&C should have been aware that all prior introduction from the IFA had involved investment in the same unlisted shares and that such an investment was unlikely to be suitable for most clients.
+- It was apparent the shares were a high risk and potentially illiquid investments. - Mr A was involved in recommending investment in his own company which posed a conflict of interest. - And L&C should have been aware that all prior introduction from the IFA had involved investment in the unlisted shares of investment company 1 and that such an investment was unlikely to be suitable for most clients.